CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/HANDBOOK.md

-# The Map Maker's Handbook
+# Making a Map for Capture the Flag

 ***
 ### 1. Required tools